mattiasu96/CodingToolsProject/README.md

 NB: connect the arduino to the first USB port on the right of the computer (this is valid only in my case, it's just a reminder for myself)

 NB2: the wobbling has a normalization based on a slider that goes from 1 to 200, so i have to convert those values into frequencies.
-Keep that in mind for developing and future development of the physical pad with arduino (i'll have to normalize the value on the X and Y axis)
+Keep that in mind for developing and future development of the physical pad with arduino (i'll have to normalize the value on the X and Y axis).

+If i change the html file, i have to change also the address inserted: http://localhost:5000/Pad/index.html like this